voxelite-ai/pinggy-server/README.md

 # pinggy-server

 ## Overview
 `pinggy-server` is a FastAPI-based application that manages SSH tunnels using Pinggy.
 It allows you to create and manage tunnels programmatically.
-Itr currently only supports http tunnels.

 ## Features
 - Create SSH tunnels